Nzamba Kitonga LLP

 Share this article

-The Land (Amendment) Act, 2025 (No. 21 of 2025), which will be effective on 4th November 2025, marks a deliberate move towards procedural discipline and transparency in the management of public land in Kenya.
-By amending section 12 of the Land Act, 2012, Parliament has introduced a coherent process for the registration of land allocated to public bodies, resolving a long-standing gap that had left many public parcels unregistered and exposed to misuse.
+By amending Section 12 of the Land Act, 2012, Parliament has introduced a structured process for registering land allocated to public bodies, addressing a long-standing gap that left many public parcels unregistered and vulnerable to misuse.

 Key Change

-Every public body or institution allocated land by the National Land Commission (NLC) must now apply to the Registrar, as defined under the Land Registration Act, 2012, for registration of the allocated parcel.
-The Registrar is legally bound to register the land, issue a certificate of title, and publish a notice of the registration in the Kenya Gazette.
+Every public body or institution allocated land by the National Land Commission (NLC) must now apply to the Registrar, as defined under the Land Registration Act, 2012, for formal registration of the allocated parcel.

 Titles will be issued as follows:

-• To the incorporated public body, where applicable;
+• to the incorporated public body, where applicable;

-• To the Cabinet Secretary for the National Treasury as trustee, for unincorporated institutions; or
+• to the Cabinet Secretary for the National Treasury as trustee, for unincorporated institutions; or

-• In the name of the county government, where the land falls within devolved jurisdiction.
+• in the name of the county government, where the land falls within devolved jurisdiction.

 Practical Impact

 The amendment establishes a clear, traceable, and transparent process for vesting public land.
-By mandating registration and gazettement, the law prevents the misuse, double allocation, and informal occupation of public property.
-It also aligns Kenya’s land registration system with planning and governance requirements, ensuring that land reserved for public use is properly recorded and protected.
+By mandating registration and gazettement, the law reduces risks associated with misuse, double allocation, and informal occupation.

 Conclusion

-Should you have any questions on this legal alert, please do not hesitate to contact us at mail@kitllp.com.
+Should you have any questions on this legal alert, please do not hesitate to contact us at

 Recommended Articles